craiglemon/logseq-trello-plugin/README.md

   * Updates existing cards instead of creating new ones
   * Maintains consistent links between platforms
 - Import content in clean, block-based format for easy editing
+- Allows the ability to convert a Logseq block into a task after the Trello card has been created
+  * Handles both the TODO/DOING and LATER/NOW constructs
+  * Does not convert a page to a task when creating a Trello card form a Logseq page

 ## Getting Started